 I prefer the Kindle Paperwhite over tablet PCs, because, quite frankly, I already spend too much of my day staring at a computer screen.

 Ceptics World Travel Adapter w/Surge Protection

-We’ve been waiting for this one for a long time — a solid, compact, and virtually universal travel adapter.
+I’ve waited a long time for this one — a solid, compact, and virtually universal travel adapter.